The Parker Rhinoplasty

 Even though the recovery timeline can vary depending on the patient, this is what you can expect in general:

-Weeks 2 to 3: Gradually resume exercise (wait at least 4 to 6 weeks for swimming and contact sports).
-Dr. Parker and his team will guide you through this during your recovery depending on your particular situation.
+• Weeks 2 to 3: Gradually resume some exercise but continue to avoid swimming and contact sports.
+Dr. Parker and his team will guide you through this during your recovery, depending on your particular situation.
 You can apply camouflage makeup if needed.
-Although much of the swelling will be gone, it often takes about a year for the last 10% of swelling to disappear.
+Although much of the swelling will be gone, it often takes about a year for the last 10% of the swelling to disappear.

 We will spend time during your preoperative education visit to carefully walk you through the details of recovery.